Augists/jdd/TUTORIAL.rst

   int x2 = jdd.ref( jdd.forall(x,cube) );

-The exists(X,C) function works similarly.
-Furthermore, the relProd(X,Y,C) function efficiently computes the relational product,  (exists C. X and Y).
+The exists(x,c) function works similarly.
+Furthermore, the relProd(x,y,c) function efficiently computes the relational product,  (Exists c. x AND y).

 There also exists a createCube function that you might find useful.